 buttermilk go bad

 Does Buttermilk Go Bad?
+Tips for Storing and Using It

 What Does Buttermilk Taste Like?

 It is very rich in probiotics, calcium, and other valuable vitamins, so it is often advisable to include it in the diet.
-Although it is mostly used in cooking, there is no barrier to drinking buttermilk alone or using it for a good smoothie.
+Although it is mostly used in cooking, there is no barrier to drinking cultured buttermilk alone or using it for a good smoothie.

 How Long Does Buttermilk Last?